Post reporter Trump wants fired for 'bad tweet' resigned from paper in 2010 after similar incident

 "Dave Weigel relied on an inaccurate image in tweeting about President Trump’s rally in Pensacola.
 When others pointed out the mistake to Weigel, he quickly deleted the tweet.
 And when he was later addressed by the president on Twitter, he promptly apologized for it," Kris Coratti, a vice president of communications for the paper, said in a statement to Fox News.

-Other reported posts by Weigel in 2010 include him writing that conservative blogger Matt Drudge should "handle his emotional problems more responsibly and set himself on fire."
+Other reported posts by Weigel in 2010 include him writing that Matt Drudge should "handle his emotional problems more responsibly and set himself on fire."

 Limbaugh had called for then-President Barack Obama to fail.
-And when he was hospitalized with chest pains, Weigel wrote, "I hope he fails," according to The Daily Caller.
+And when Limbaugh was hospitalized with chest pains, Weigel wrote, "I hope he fails," according to The Daily Caller.

 Journolist was started in 2007 by Ezra Klein, who was a liberal-leaning blogger for The Post.

-Note: EDITOR'S NOTE: The story has been corrected to indicate that Weigel disparaged Republicans on an email listserv, not social media.